Property trends are predictable

 I work on the principle of ‘No Decisions, No Responsibility’ which means I will NOT make any decisions for you and I won’t accept any responsibility for your decisions, even if they were based on my wrong predictions.
 It may sound harsh but it has to be that way and you should approach every situation in this way.
 It empowers you but it also makes you the only person to blame…full stop.

-In my own portfolio I have had to face these decisions and consequences many times over the past two decades but I probably wouldn’t be in the situation I am, if I blindly listened to the people who have offered me ‘can’t lose’ opportunities.
-Ha… can’t lose, or even guarantees, I have seen more of these fall over than the non-guaranteed, non-certain deals.
+In my own portfolio, I have had to face these decisions and consequences many times over the past two decades but I probably wouldn’t be in the situation I am, if I blindly listened to the people who have offered me ‘can’t-lose’ opportunities.
+Ha… can’t lose, or even guarantees, I have seen more of this fall over than the non-guaranteed, non-certain deals.

-Most experts are wrong most of the time but that’s leaves a void in our knowledge and this is where my Property Trend Cycle steps in to fill the void.
+Most experts are wrong most of the time but that leaves a void in our knowledge and this is where my Property Trend Cycle steps in to fill the void.